steforster/Remact.Net/README.md

 * Remact.Net.dll: The remote actors library
 * Remact.Net.CatalogApp.exe: A remact catalog application for desktop systems
-* Remact.NetDesktopAppHelper.dll: A helper library for desktop systems
+* Remact.Net.DesktopAppHelper.dll: A helper library for desktop systems
 * Remact.Net.Plugin.Json.Msgpack.Alchemy.dll: The plugin to exchange messages using Newtonsoft.Json.dll, Alchemy.dll and MsgPack.dll
 * Remact.Net.Plugin.Bms.Tcp.dll: The plugin to exchange messages using the Remact.Net.Bms1Serializer.dll and Remact.Net.TcpStream.dll
 * Newtonsoft.Json.Replacement.dll: A helper assembly in case you have Json-attributes in your code but no Newtonsoft.Json.dll